 No matter if you’ve “enjoyed” one PCS move or several, each one is different because your circumstances may be different.
 Your first move may have occurred when you were single with few possessions.
 But your 5thmove may see you with a spouse, two children, two cars, furniture for a three-bedroom house, and a trampoline for the backyard.

 We provided some tips on PCS moves for first-timers earlier which goes into some detail about first steps, etc. (Contact a mover NOW, for example.)
-But this post is more about all those “little” things that you may not think about until… you sure wish you had.
+But this post is more about all those “little” things t/blog/military-moving-tips-for-the-first-timer/hat you may not think about until… you sure wish you had.